aditen/hw-cs-sb-classifier/README.md

 # :open_file_folder: Code structure

-So far, the code has three main parts:
+So far, the code has these main parts:

+- data_augmentation.py: The Data Augmentation utils allowing to run different Data Augmentation strategies (all of them building on a 32x32 grayscale image)
 - data_loading.py: The Data Loader class, which reads the CSV file, splits it into the three sets (training, validation, test sets) and then moves the images to the respective folder
 - grayscale_model.py: A neural network that operates on a grayscale image of size 32x32, inspired by the VGG model